praveensirvi1212/DevOps_MasterPiece-CD-with-argocd/README.md

 # DevOps_MasterPiece-CD-with-argocd

-This repo contains deployment ( to deploy the application) and service (to expsoe to application) manifest for kubernetes.
+This repo contains the deployment ( to deploy the application) and service (to expose to application) manifest for Kubernetes.

+I configured this repo with ArgoCD for continuous deployment.